rahulpandharkar/feedback/README.md

 ### Image Recognition
 ![Image Recognition](Screenshots/image_recognition.png)
-*Here is the image recognition feature that allows users to upload images for processing.*
+*Here is the image recognition feature that allows users to upload images for Recognizing the anomaly.*

 ### Chatbot
 ![Chatbot](Screenshots/Chatbot.png)
-*This is the chatbot interface where users can interact and get responses in real-time.*
+*This is the chatbot interface where users can interact and get responses in real-time from an AI-Powered Chatbot.*

 ### User Manual
 ![User Manual](Screenshots/user_manual.png)